Icewind Dale: Enhanced Edition: Gameplay

-The game allows for an updated multiplayer feature, including cross platform, letting players play together regardless of the platform they played on.
+The game allows for an updated multiplayer feature, including cross platform, letting players play together regardless of the platform they play on.
 Much like Baldur's Gate: Enhanced Edition, Icewind Dale: Enhanced Edition features a revamped user interface and a new renderer.
 To enhance gameplay several different viewing modes are available, as well as touch commands for mobile editions.
 The enhancements include 60 new items and 30 class/kit combinations and the playable blackguard class, a feature first presented in Baldur's Gate II: Enhanced Edition.

 Development

 An enhanced edition of Icewind Dale was announced at the end of August 2014.
 It was to feature new content, widescreen compatibility, and continue to use 2nd Edition D&D rules.
 Due to its similarity in programming with the original Baldur's Gate, Icewind Dale was pitched by Beamdog's Overhaul Games to Wizards of the Coast to receive an enhanced edition.
 With the intent of announcing the game only a month prior to release, this was later changed, forcing the team to reveal it at the Penny Arcade Expo.
 The game was developed through use of an updated Infinity Engine, referred to as either the Infinity Enhanced Engine, Infinity Plus Engine, or the Infinity Bless Engine.

 Although most of the assets of the original Icewind Dale were retrieved, the original programming done by Black Isle Studios was dumped.
 Instead, coding used in Baldur's Gate II: Enhanced Edition was utilized.
 New code was then created by Overhaul to replace lost programming from the expansion Icewind Dale: Heart of Winter.
 While most of the code for Heart of Winter was rewritten, the majority of the original game's assets remained.